Bullying and Harassment

 Option 2: Report + Support and the Formal Bullying and Harassment Process

-To support you throughout your time at City St George’s, we have created Report + Support, a service allows you to confidentially tell City about something that has happened to you, or to someone else, so that we can support you.
+To support you throughout your time at City St George’s, we have created Report + Support, a service allows you to confidentially tell City St George's about something that has happened to you, or to someone else, so that we can support you.

 The tool can be used to disclose or report an instance of bullying or harassment.
 The information you provide can allow the responsible officer at City St George’s to take one of the following courses of action: